Peripartum Evaluation and Assessment of the Pelvic Floor around Delivery (PEAPOD) Clinic

 At Prentice Women’s Hospital, over 11,000 women each year give birth.
 The birth of a child can be a hectic and overwhelming time for new moms, and pelvic floor complications are not always addressed.

-With this incredibly high delivery volume, Northwestern Medicine’s Division of Female Pelvic Medicine and Reconstructive Surgery faculty are in a unique position to offer comprehensive specialty care for women’s pelvic floor needs before, during, and after pregnancy.
+With this incredibly high delivery volume, Northwestern Medicine’s Division of Urogynecology and Reconstructive Pelvic Surgery faculty are in a unique position to offer comprehensive specialty care for women’s pelvic floor needs before, during, and after pregnancy.

 The Northwestern Medicine Peripartum Evaluation and Assessment of the Pelvic Floor around Delivery (PEAPOD) Clinic consists of experts from various backgrounds to adequately address, evaluate and manage the needs of all of our pregnant and postpartum patients.
-We have developed a multi-faceted program to accomplish the best care possible for new mothers, and our team includes Female Pelvic Medicine and Reconstructive Surgery physicians, physical therapists, psychologists, and sex counselors.
+We have developed a multi-faceted program to accomplish the best care possible for new mothers, and our team includes Urogynecology and Reconstructive Pelvic Surgery physicians, physical therapists, psychologists, and sex counselors.

 When to Seek Care